The Woodland Hills Family Medicine Residency Program has a tradition of providing top-quality and evidence based education.

 - Excellent preparation to go on to sports medicine, adolescent medicine, geriatrics, or hospice and palliative care fellowships

-- For interested residents, great job opportunities within the Kaiser Permanente system upon graduation
+- For interested residents, great job opportunities within Kaiser Permanente upon graduation

 - Many of our graduates have gone onto leadership positions in managed care, academia and community practice